-- .1 Substrate: - .1 Free of curing membranes, silicate surface hardener, paint, or sealer and be structurally sound. - .2 If you suspect concrete has been treated or sealed, proceed with complete removal process. - .3 Consult your PIP representative for further instruction if silicate hardeners or membranes have been utilized.
+- .1 Substrate: - .1 Free of curing membranes, silicate surface hardener, paint, or sealer and be structurally sound. - .2 If you suspect concrete has been treated or sealed, proceed with complete removal process. - .3 Consult your PIP representative for further instruction if silicate hardeners or membranes have been utilized. - .2 Moisture: - .1 Use only if the concrete has a maximum internal relative humidity of 75% using ASTM F2170.

-.2 Moisture:

-.1 The relative humidity of the concrete substrate shall be less than 75% (using ASTM F2170).

-- .3 Vapour / Contamination: - .1 Testing for MVT does not guarantee against future problems. - .2 If there is no known vapor barrier or the vapor barrier is inadequate, there is an elevated risk of bond failure. - .3 Other factors including the migration of oils, chemicals, excessive salts, or Alkali Silica Reaction (ASR) from the concrete from may also elevate the risk of adhesion difficulties. - .4 Consult your PIP representative or refer to specifications for approved moisture mitigation treatments. - .1 Protect VM-CS - .2 Protect 1300 MVR - .3 Protect UC
+- .3 Vapour / Contamination: - .1 Testing for MVT does not guarantee against future problems. - .2 If there is no known vapor barrier or the vapor barrier is inadequate, there is an elevated risk of bond failure. - .3 Other factors including the migration of oils, chemicals, excessive salts, or Alkali Silica Reaction (ASR) from the concrete from may also elevate the risk of adhesion difficulties. - .4 Consult your PIP representative or refer to specifications for approved moisture mitigation treatments. - .1 Protect VM-CS - .2 Protect 1300 MVR - .3 Protect UC - .4 Temperature: - .1 During the application and cure of the coating, the substrate temperature, material temperature and room conditions must be maintained between 18°C (65°F) and 32°C (90°F). - .5 Humidity: - .1 Relative Humidity (RH) should be limited to 30-80%. - .2 DO NOT apply coatings unless the surface temperature is more than five degree over the dew point.

-.4 Temperature:

-- .1 During the application and cure of the coating, the substrate temperature, material temperature and room conditions must be maintained between 18°C (65°F) and 32°C (90°F). - .5 Humidity: - .1 Relative Humidity (RH) should be limited to 30-80%. - .2 DO NOT apply coatings unless the surface temperature is more than five degree over the dew point.